 - Looking in the owner’s manual.

-Unfortunately, side-impact airbags (SABs) are not currently required by federal standards, which means they may be absent from many models.
+Unfortunately, side-impact airbags (SABs) are not currently required by federal standards, which means they may be absent from many models – as a Philadelphia car accident lawyer knows well.
 If you are purchasing a new car soon, be sure to ask about having SABs installed.

 Injured by an Exploding Takata Airbag?
 Contact a Philadelphia Defective Product Lawyer